-Three types of errors are reported (ok can be nil in 3 cases):
+Five types of errors are reported (ok can be nil in 5 cases):

-- 1. There is nothing to render.
-This can happen if a host doesn't exist, server dropped connection, etc. In this case reason is "error". - 2.
+- 1. There is a network error: a host doesn't exist, server dropped connection, etc. In this case reason is "network".
+A list of possible error codes can be found in Qt docs.
+For example, "network3" means a DNS error (invalid hostname). - 2.
 Server returned a response with 4xx or 5xx HTTP status code. reason is "http" in this case, i.e. for HTTP 404 Not Found reason is "http404". - 3.
-Navigation is locked (see splash:lock_navigation); reason is "navigation_locked".
+Navigation is locked (see splash:lock_navigation); reason is "navigation_locked". - 4.
+Splash can't render the main page (e.g. because the first request was aborted) reason is render_error. - 5.
+If Splash can't decide what caused the error, just "error" is returned.